nemethmik/t11jobwatch/README.md

 # Tizen Studio Money Book Sample TSified with Multi-Project Build Support
-Here a new improved concept is that the workspace folder may have multiple Tizen Studio projects, so the src folder is separated for each projects.
+Here a new improved concept is that the workspace folder may have multiple Tizen Studio applications, so the src folder is separated for each projects.
-At the moment only MoneyBook is the only project we have in this workspace.
+Here are the applications we have in this repository/workspace:
+    - MoneyBook - is plain HTML/CSS app with Indexed DB.
+The project was completely TSified
+    - TAUMobile and TAUWatch are the original TAU sample applications just to keep them at hand.
+    - taubasicw - an experimental app with multi-button screen, in-document page navigation and rotary bezel integration

-The caveat is that tsconfig doesn't allow to set outDir to ./ and rootDir to ./srcs, but it is possible on the command line **tsc --rootDir ./src/ --outDir ./** which brilliantly compiles all TS files in the src files and the resulting JS files are automatically directed to the approproate Tisen Studio projects.
-That's why it is important to make a subfolder under src for each project.
-However, watchify outputs only one bundle js, so watchify need separate npm scripts for each projects, like so **watchify src/MoneyBook/js/test.ts -v -p [tsify --rootDir ./src/MoneyBook --outDir ./MoneyBook] --debug -o MoneyBook/js/bundle.js"**.
+A caveat was that tsconfig doesn't allow to set outDir to ./ and rootDir to ./src, but it is possible on the command line **tsc --rootDir ./src/ --outDir ./** which brilliantly compiles all TS files in the src files and the resulting JS files are automatically directed to the approproate Tizen Studio projects.
+That's why it is important to make a subfolder under src for each project. _However, watchify outputs only one bundle js_, so watchify need separate npm scripts for each projects, like so **watchify src/MoneyBook/js/test.ts -v -p [tsify --rootDir ./src/MoneyBook --outDir ./MoneyBook] --debug -o MoneyBook/js/bundle.js"**.

-I gave a try to use the typescript compile to compile the projet into a single file, but it supports only amd and system module types for single-file-output optoion, but it is not supported by broswers, so, watchify is the way to go: tsc --module amd --rootDir ./src/MoneyBook --outFile ./MoneyBook/js/bundlets.js
+I gave a try to use the typescript compiler to compile the projet into a single file, but it supports only amd and system module types for single-file-output optoion, but these are not supported by broswers, only commonjs; so, watchify is the way to go: tsc --module amd --rootDir ./src/MoneyBook --outFile ./MoneyBook/js/bundlets.js

 ## TAUMobile and TAUWatch Projects
 Both of these are the regular TAU UI demo projects created with Tizen Studio.
 TAU version 1.1.8 included.
 I keep these projects here as references.
 They are built directly with Tizen Studio.